Garaio-REM/remcloud-message-bus-api/pending_issue.md

 ### PendingIssue.Issue.Closed

-Sent by GREM whenever a message previously created by `PendingIssue.Issue.Close` that has an `externalRefernce` is closed by the user in GREM.
+Sent by GREM whenever a message previously created by `PendingIssue.Issue.Close` that has an `externalReference` is closed by the user in GREM.

 | Field                           | Type     | Content / Remarks           |
 | ------------------------------- | -------- | --------------------------- |